2018 United States elections: Legislative elections

-Eighty-seven of the 99 state legislative chambers, in 46 states—6,069 seats out of the nation's 7,383 legislative seats (82%)—held regularly-scheduled elections.
+Eighty-seven of the 99 state legislative chambers, in 46 states—6,069 seats out of the nation's 7,383 legislative seats (82%)—held regularly scheduled elections.
 Every territorial legislature except for the Legislative Assembly of Puerto Rico held elections for at least one chamber.
 In some legislative chambers, all seats were up for election, but some chambers with staggered terms held elections only for a portion of the seats in the chamber.

 Democrats flipped at least 350 state legislative seats, picking up most of those seats in states where President Trump's approval rating was relatively low.
 Six chambers—the Colorado Senate, New Hampshire House, New Hampshire Senate, Minnesota House, Maine Senate and New York State Senate—flipped from Republican to Democratic control.
 Additionally the Connecticut Senate went from being evenly divided to a Democratic majority.
 Democrats also broke Republican legislative supermajorities in North Carolina, Michigan and Pennsylvania and gained a legislative supermajority in both houses of the California, Illinois and Oregon legislatures.

 Democrats gained a trifecta (control of the governor's office and both legislative chambers) in Colorado, Illinois, Connecticut, Maine, New Mexico, New York and Nevada as well as in Guam and the U.S. Virgin Islands.
 Republicans lost trifectas in Kansas, Michigan, Wisconsin and New Hampshire.
-After the election, Democrats have 14 trifectas, Republicans have 21 trifectas, and 14 states have a divided government.
-Minnesota became the lone multicameral state legislature in with divided control, with the Democratic Party hold a majority in its State House and the Republican Party holding a majority in its State Senate.
+After the election, Democrats had 14 trifectas, Republicans had 21 trifectas, and 14 states had a divided government.
+Minnesota became the lone multicameral state legislature in the nation with divided control, with the Democratic Party hold a majority in its state house and the Republican Party holding a majority in its state senate.
 All other state legislatures were either unicameral or had unified bicameral party control.
 In Alaska, Republicans won the gubernatorial election and held a majority of the seats in both chambers of the state legislature, but a coalition of independents, Democrats, and Republicans elected independent Bryce Edgmon as Speaker of the Alaska House of Representatives.